Earth Notes: On Dynamic Demand Control Value (2009)Updated 2023-10-03 19:47 GMT.

 A clear commercial opportunity at the short-term scale remains air-con, with longer term ice-based 'cool' storage for shifting grid demand to night.
 Other refrigeration and heating is good too, but there may be bigger less-obvious opportunities such as ramping up an energy-intense production line and running 24x7 to soak up abundant cheap wind power from an incoming front and giving staff the day off in calm high-cost times.

-IT as a rapidly-growing energy guzzler should also play its part: if I can cut two orders of magnitude (100x) out of one set of my Web services in two years, and make my servers sensitive to local grid carbon intensity, then there is surely scope for basic energy saving and more dynamic management of consumption from others too.
+IT as a rapidly-growing energy guzzler should also play its part.
+If I can cut two orders of magnitude (100x) out of one set of Web services in two years, and make my servers sensitive to local grid carbon intensity, then there is surely scope for basic energy saving and more dynamic management of consumption by others too.
+At the very least, shift and trim demand with something like work storage.

 MHRV may be of the order of a few Watts to tens of Watts per new/retrofitted household, so maybe ~250MW for the UK at most as building stock is upgraded, but there may well be other applicable devices too, and getting this virtual power plant built into the infrastructure seems all good to me.